|Transcription of Desert Island Discs interview|

-The following interview from Desert Island Discs
+The following interview, from long-running BBC Radio 4 programme Desert Island Discs

-was transcribed as part of a University project into the literature of
+was transcribed as part of a university project into the literature of

 cookery writing.
-Clarissa Dickson-Wright, one half of the Two Fat
+Clarissa Dickson Wright, one half of the Two Fat

-Ladies, formed

-part of my studies and this interesting interview with
+Ladies, was part of my studies and this interesting interview with

-Sue Lawley looks at Clarissa's life and her views on our great cookery writers.
+Sue Lawley looks at Clarissa's life and her views on great cookery

 [Opening Theme Music]

 My castaway this week is a cook.
 Her father was a brilliant surgeon but

 an alcoholic, and his daughter suffered in the same way.
-Inheriting
+Inheriting a

 years.
 Though her money disappeared, her intelligence, wit and culinary

-'Two Fat Ladies', she famously partnered Jennifer Paterson in
+programme 'Two Fat Ladies', she famously partnered Jennifer Paterson in

 a series of highly entertaining and eccentric cookery adventures.

 Jennifer died earlier this year, so what now for the lady left behind?

-The lady with the pathological hatred of carrots, who once knocked out an Alsatian with
+The lady with the pathological hatred of carrots, who once knocked out

-and Nigella and then they blindfolded my mother and turned her
+Verbena and Nigella and then they blindfolded my mother and turned her

 loose in the library and thank God she pulled out Richardson's

 SL: What is it that you have against the humble carrot?

 Well... (laughs) I just don't... as I get older I have this more and

 more pathological hatred of them.
-My father used to pull them out
+My father used to pull them out of

 the slugs on them.
-Erm... and so I think I got sort of put off them.
+And so I think I got sort of put off them.

-Now of course I would quite readily eat the slug, though I still have this
+Now of course I would quite readily eat the slug, though I still have

 SL: And why do you go around beating up Alsatian dogs?

 No, no, I didn't!
-Um, I was working for somebody who had this very
+I was working for somebody who had this very

-badly behaved Alsatian, erm... it had already taken out the gardener's
+badly behaved Alsatian, it had already taken out the gardener's

 racing towards me with its ears back and its teeth bared and there was

-nobody but me and the Alsatian anywhere for miles, and I remembered what my grandmother
+nobody but me and the Alsatian anywhere for miles, and I remembered

-SL: Well obviously Clarissa, television when it discovered you, sought to
+obviously Clarissa, television when it discovered you, sought to

-exploit some of what, I think, most people would call eccentricity,
+exploit some of what, I think, most people would call eccentricity, but

 you 'Two Fat Ladies'.
 You didn't mind this at all did you?

 to the title?"
-And I said "well there are two of
+And I said "well there are two of us, I had

-umm... but which bit do you object to, you know?
+but which bit do you object to, you know?
 Are you saying I'm thin?"
 (SL

 laughs) And they get terribly embarrassed, and there was actually one

-journalist who couldn't say the word fat, we had to sort
+journalist who couldn't say the word fat, we had to sort of re-educate

 SL: Is it unique?

 Totally unique, yeah.
-I mean I now can't go out, because when I
+I mean I now can't go out, because when I go out

-or South Africans... and the Americans come up and say (mock American
+or South Africans... and the Americans come up and say (American

-accent) "Oo, we love you", and when I was walking to the rugby the
+accent) "Oooh, we love you", and when I was walking to the rugby the

 other day, South Africa and Australia match, everyone: all the

-all the South African's going (South African accent) "eets the leedy
+all the South African's going (South African accent) "it's the lady on

 SL: And in Japan you've become a man?

 No, only a man's voice.
-Erm, Japanese women have little, breathy
+Japanese women have little, breathy voices

-so they had men's voices going (Japanese impression) "Ho ha ha!
-Ho
+so they had men's voices going (stereotypical impression) "ho ha, ha!"
+(She laughs)